bpype/blender-studio-pipeline/docs/artist-guide/project_tools/project-blender.md

 ```

 ## Update Blender Studio Extensions
-All Extensions in the Blender Studio Pipeline repository can be quickly downloaded using the `update_extensions.py` script.
+All extensions in the Blender Studio Pipeline repository can be quickly downloaded using the `update_extensions.py` script.

 ```bash
 # Linux/Mac